-During the nine months ended October 31, 2023, the Company awarded restricted stock units ("RSUs") to certain employees and independent directors with an aggregate grant date fair value of \$610 thousand.
+During the nine months ended October 31, 2023, the Company awarded The fair value of restricted stock units ("RSUs") is determined based on the closing price of the Company's Common Stock on the grant date.
+Restricted Stock Units generally vest on a graded basis over three years to certain employees and independent directors with an aggregate grant date fair value four years of \$610 thousand.
 The RSUs will be expensed over the requisite service period.
 The terms of the RSUs include vesting provisions based solely on continued service.